valderman/mcctl/README.md

 Instance files
 --------------

-Instance files are simple YAML files with the following properties:
+Instance files are simple YAML files with the following fields:

   * `server-directory`: this instance's data directory; contains the world file, logs and all other Minecraft server data.
     This field is mandatory.

   * `server-jar`: path to Minecraft server JAR file, either absolute or relative to `serverDirectory`.
     Defaults to `minecraft_server.jar`

   * `autostart`: start this instance when mcctl starts? `true` or `false`.
     Defaults to `true`.

   * `restart`: restart this instance if it crashes?
     Defaults to `true`.

   * `restart-cooldown`: don't restart instance if it was already restarted less than `n` seconds ago.
+Only meaningful if `restart` is `true`.
     Defaults to 3 seconds.

   * `server-properties`: contents for the instance's `server.properties` file.
     No checking is done of the syntax of this property; it's copied verbatim into place.
     Defaults to the default Minecraft `server.properties` file.

 See `sample-instance.yaml` for more information.